This is the second part of the Cycling Faux Pas series. In Part 1, I wrote about cycling fashion.

 There will be vehicles constantly coming up from behind and you wouldn’t want to be reacting to that all the time as it could cause unpredictable movements in the bunch.

-Instead, always be on the alert (never use no headphones) and you’ll hear out for any vehicles coming up from behind you.
+Instead, always be on the alert (never use any headphones) and you’ll hear out for any vehicles coming up from behind you.

 8. Using A TT Saddle